A daily blog of my robotics journey in SF, Summer 2025

 So instead, I tried detecting the contours of the board using a YOLO model that detects polygons (not bounding boxes).
 That didn’t work very well.
 Next, I explored detecting bounding boxes of the chessboard and then applying the Hough Lines method (traditional CV), but that approach became messy.
 At this point, I started wondering whether segmentation might work better with my small dataset.

-I spent a night labelling data for both bounding box detection and segmentation, and trained Roboflow models for both.
-I trust that they are running all possible optimisations in the background, so paying them $60 for this felt like a good use of money to save time.
+I spent a night labelling data for both bounding-box detection and segmentation, and trained Roboflow models for both.
+I trust that they’re running all possible optimisations in the background, so paying them $60 for this felt like a good use of money to save time.

 Finished the Diffusion course